Staff Council Elections

 What Do Committees Do?

 Committees work on issues and prepare recommendations to the council.
-Staff Council standing committees are: Benefits, Communications, Constitution, Elections, Food Drive, Relations & Grievance Advisory, Kennywood, Rewards & Recognition, Take Our Daughters/Sons to Work and Sustainability.
+Staff Council standing committees are: Benefits, Communications, Constitution, Elections, Food Drive, Relations & Grievance Advisory, Kennywood, Rewards & Recognition, Take Our Daughters/Sons to Work, Sustainability, and Wellness.

 Staff Council Duties and Responsibilities